 - Competition: Type of interaction between the two species where both are negatively impacted (harmed).
 Example- plants and herbivores.

 - Conservation: Judicious use of natural resources (both living and non-living) so as to prevent them from being lost, wasted or extinct.

-- Cryosphere: The area covered by the surface of the earth by ice and glaciers is known as the cryosphere.
+- Cryosphere: Area covered by the surface of the earth by ice and glaciers is known as cryosphere.